shauninman/MinUI/PAKS.md

 	bind More Sun = NONE:L3

-# Packaging your pak

-...

 # Caveats

 MinUI currently only supports the RGB565 pixel format.
-This means no ppsspp core (and probably others) for now.

-...
+This may prevent otherwize compatible cores from working at all.